 Based on your declaration, the employer will be calculating HRA exemption for the whole year and balance if any left out will be taxable as part of gross salary.
 If in between the year, rent paid or payable is changed then such declaration has to be changed by submitting a fresh declaration to the employer.

 As per our tax laws, least of the followings will be exempted as HRA;

 - The actual HRA received from your employer

 - Rent paid in excess of 10% of salary (Salary means your basic salary plus dearness allowance forming part of salary if any).

 - 50% of salary if the rented accommodation is in Mumbai or Delhi or Kolkata or Chennai or 40% of salary if rented accommodation is in other cities (Salary means your basic salary plus dearness allowance forming part of salary if any).

 If rent paid by you is less then 10% of your basic salary plus dearness allowance then nothing will be exempted for you.

-At the year end, you need to collect rent receipts from you landlord and submit it to your employer to claim exemption on HRA.
-Some employers are also collecting photo copy of rent agreement in addition to the rent receipt.
+At the year-end, you need to collect rent receipts from your landlord and submit it to your employer to claim an exemption on House Rent Allowance (HRA).
+Some employers are also collecting photocopy of rent agreement in addition to the rent receipt.
 You can talk to your employer on this to understand the policy that they follow for HRA exemption.

-If rent paid by you is more than Rs.
-100000 per year then while collecting house rent receipt from your landlord you also required to collect a photocopy of landlord’s Permanent account number or PAN.
-You can put the PAN in the receipt so that your employer will be aware about the landlord’s PAN.
+If rent paid by you is more than Rs 1,00,000 per year, then while collecting house rent receipts from your landlord you are required to collect a photocopy of the landlord’s Permanent account number or PAN.
+You can put the PAN in the receipt so that your employer will be aware of the landlord’s PAN.